azizMavlyanov/docker-dictionary/README.md

 Aziz Mavlyanov

 ## Stack
-HTML, Mustache, CSS, JavaScript, Java, Spring Boot, MongoDB, Docker
+HTML, Mustache, CSS, JavaScript, Java, Spring Boot, PostgreSQL, Docker

 ## Installation and usage of the project
 **Please make sure that you have docker installed on your PC (Notebook)**